influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Single node or cluster?

-If you need a single node instance of InfluxDB that's fully open source without redundancy, InfluxDB OSS works.
-(Without redundancy means if the server is unavailable, writes and queries immediately fail.)

-If you need high-availability and redundancy, InfluxDB Enterprise offers multiple nodes (called a cluster).
-Multiple copies of data are distributed across multiple servers, so the loss of one server doesn't significantly impact the cluster.

-If your performance requires at least one of the following:
+If your InfluxDB performance requires at least one of the following:

 - > 750,000 writes per second
 - > 100 moderate queries
 - > 10,000,000 unique series

-We recommend a cluster to distribute the load among multiple servers.
-Performance at this scale on a single node may not be achievable.
-Please contact us at <sales@influxdb.com> for assistance tuning your systems.
+A single node may not support performance at this scale.
+We recommend InfluxDB Enterprise, which supports multiple nodes (a cluster) of servers.
+InfluxDB Enterprise distributes multiple copies of your data across a cluster, providing high-availability and redundancy——a server down doesn't significantly impact the cluster.
+Please contact us at <sales@influxdb.com> for assistance tuning your system.

+If you want a single node instance of InfluxDB that's fully open source without redundancy, InfluxDB OSS (open source) works.
+(Without redundancy means if the server is unavailable, writes and queries immediately fail.)

 ## Queries guidelines